 The Department administers the Program for Studies in Tropical Conservation, which develops human resources and strengthens institutions in tropical countries through interdisciplinary research and training.
 The Department also houses the Florida Cooperative Fish and Wildlife Research Unit.
 Our graduate and undergraduate students may participate in multi-departmental programs offered by the Center for Latin American Studies, the Center for African Studies, and the School of Natural Resources and the Environment.

 A strength of the Department of Wildlife Ecology and Conservation at the University of Florida is the depth and breadth of expertise of scientists and educators affiliated with the department.
 In addition to the Department’s state-line faculty, faculty in the Florida Cooperative Fish and Wildlife Research Unit, and grant-supported research faculty and postdoctoral scholars that are based in the department, a strong contingent of affiliate and courtesy faculty members from other UF departments (such as the Florida Museum of Natural History and the Department of Fisheries and Aquatic Sciences) and outside agencies (such as USGS and USDA) hold affiliate or courtesy faculty status and participate in the Department's teaching, research and extension programs.
 In addition, our departmental programs are complemented by and often integrated with those of biologists in other institutions in close proximity to us.
-Several other units on or in the vicinity of the University of Florida campus support our teaching and research programs, including the USGS Wetland and Aquatic Research Center; Florida Museum of Natural History; School of Forest Resources and Conservation, Northeast Regional Data Center; Florida Field Station (Gainesville) of the U.S. Department of Agriculture's National Wildlife Research Center; Wildlife Research Laboratory of the Florida Fish and Wildlife Conservation Commission, the Lubee Bat Conservancy, and The Nature Conservancy.
+Several other units on or in the vicinity of the University of Florida campus support our teaching and research programs, including the USGS Wetland and Aquatic Research Center; Florida Museum of Natural History; School of Forest, Fisheries, and Geomatics Sciences, Northeast Regional Data Center; Florida Field Station (Gainesville) of the U.S. Department of Agriculture's National Wildlife Research Center; Wildlife Research Laboratory of the Florida Fish and Wildlife Conservation Commission, the Lubee Bat Conservancy, and The Nature Conservancy.
 The nearby 3,600 hectare (9,000 acre) Ordway-Swisher Biological Station, managed by the IFAS Office of Research, provides an outdoor laboratory for teaching and long-term field research projects.